ember-intl/ember-intl/CONTRIBUTING.md

 <summary>Run the demo app</summary>

-1. Once dependencies have been installed, you can run the demo app (also called `docs-app`).
+1. Once dependencies have been installed, you can run the [demo app](./docs/ember-intl).

     ```sh
     # From the workspace root